MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

     microsoft-r-open-3.3.2.msi
     MSMpiSetup.exe

-Do not install the .cab file or run the .exe.
-RServerSetup.exe will take what it needs from the .cab when you run the installer in the next step.

-Several installers use Windows SmartScreen and an internet connection to determine if an installer is legitimate.
-When prompted with a **Run** or **Don't Run** choice, you will need to click **Run** to continue.
+Installation of the .NET Framework requires a restart.

+Installation of Microsoft R Open (microsoft-r-open-3.3.2.msi) installs the Intel MKL package and a CAB file (SRO_3.3.2.0_1033.cab).
+In the next step, manually copy the CAB file to a new folder location.

 ## Unzip setup files and copy the .cab

-In previous steps, you downloaded and then copied .zip file to the offline server.
+In previous steps, you downloaded the RServerSetup installer and then copied .zip file to the offline server.
 You should now extract the zipped files.

+1. Right-click en_r_server_901_for_windows_X64_9649035.zip > Extract All.
-In the resulting folder, copy the .cab file and place it in the same folder as the extracted setup file, RServerSetup.exe.
+2. In the folder containing extracted files, move the SRO_3.3.2.0_1033.cab to the same folder containing RServerSetup.exe.

+By default, the folder is **MRS90Windows**.

 ## Run RServerSetup

-Expand the folder containing `RServerSetup.exe` and double-click to start the wizard.
+Double-click `RServerSetup.exe` to start the wizard.

-Post-installation, you can review log files.
-Log files (RServerSetup_<timestamp>.log) can be found in your system temp directory.
-An easy way to navigate to the directory is to enter %temp% as a Run command or search operation.

 ### Log files